High Density Lipoprotein, HDL.

 Human High Density Lipoprotein (HDL) produced in Human plasma.

 Human HDL although stable at 4°C for 1 week, should be stored below -15°C (short term i.e. < 3 months) and below -70°C for long term.

 Human Virus Test

-Starting material donor tested and found negative for HIV I & II antibodies, Hepatitis B surface antigen, and Hepatitis C antibodies and Syphilis.
+Starting material donor tested and found negative for HIV I & II antibodies, Hepatitis B surface antigen, Hepatitis C antibodies, HIV1/HCV/HBV NAT and Syphilis.

 Safety Data Sheet